 Kenny started in the auction business as a partner at National Industrial Sales Inc. (NISI) an auction company specializing in the sale of machinery and equipment on a national basis.
 He helped grow NISI from obscurity to the sixth largest industrial auction company in the U.S. within a two year period.
-Kenny supervised auction solicitation and auction logistics and grew to love the process and appreciate the auction process as the most accurate demonstration of true market value on a given day.
-After a very successful run, Kenny decided to go out on his own and formed Business Network Corporation (BNC) in 1985.
+Kenny supervised auction solicitation, logistics, and grew to love and appreciate the process as the most accurate demonstration of true market value on a given day.
+After a very successful run, Kenny decided to go out on his own, using this information, and formed Business Network Corporation (BNC) in 1985.

 From that inspiring message and with the help of an introduction from Phil Simborg, a past client and Grubb and Ellis broker, Kenny was able to create the Grubb & Ellis/Ross-Dove Company Real Estate Auction Partnership.
 Starting with an expiring listing of Phil’s, a grand old resort in French Lick, Indiana and then one offs like the former Playboy hotel in Florida, The Paddlewheel Casino in Las Vegas, and even a church outside Chicago, the partnership successfully began selling commercial real estate across the USA.
 After 11 trips to Washington DC, in a 6 month period, the new partners convinced the FDIC to send out a Request for Proposal (RFP) to conduct the first ever FDIC commercial real estate auction.
 The results were that in December 1991 and December 1992 the G&E-RDC Partnership conducted the first two ballroom and (Pre-internet) Satellite commercial real estate auctions ever held and sold and closed a record $800,000,000 in commercial real estate.
 Several other such auctions were held, notably the National REO Auction on July 8, 1993 in which over $100,000,000 of CRE, previously owned by banks, insurance companies and credit companies was sold.